-Career Center reports show that Arts and Letters pre-health students from majors as diverse as anthropology, classics, English, French, history, psychology, sociology, Spanish, studio art, and theology went on to medical school at Brown University, Emory University, George Washington University, Loyola University, Michigan State University, the University of Illinois, the University of Iowa, the University of Texas, and many others, as well as optometry, dental, physical therapy, nursing, and public health programs.
+Center for Career Development reports show that Arts and Letters pre-health students from majors as diverse as anthropology, classics, English, French, history, psychology, sociology, Spanish, studio art, and theology went on to medical school at Brown University, Emory University, George Washington University, Loyola University, Michigan State University, the University of Illinois, the University of Iowa, the University of Texas, and many others, as well as optometry, dental, physical therapy, nursing, and public health programs.

 How will it prepare you?